waynodiablo/Oystercard/php.md

 PHP is a bit like JavaScript in that it uses curly braces and semi-colons.
 It's a bit of a mess in other respects however.
 Fortunately, the PHP manual is pretty good at explaining things.
 You can read the [manual's language reference](http://php.net/manual/en/langref.php) here or if you want a quick guide this [reference sheet](http://www.dreamincode.net/downloads/ref_sheets/php_reference_sheet.pdf) is pretty useful.

-One thing to note is that although PHP's arrays are pretty familiar, rather than have hashes like Ruby PHP has "associative arrays", which are just arrays that work like hashes, but are actually arrays.
-If it sounds like a confusing mess it is, but basically it means we can use arrays in two ways:
+One thing to note is that although PHP's arrays are pretty familiar, rather than have hashes like Ruby PHP has "associative arrays".
+This means we can use arrays in two ways:

-1) Like we normally would:
+1) Like we normally would in Ruby:

 ```php
 <?php